🌙

 Mystifying references by Satoshi support the narrative that he was motivated by gold.
 Namely, Satoshi listed his birthday on the P2P Foundation forum as April 5, 1975.

-Remarkably, Szabo mentioned FDR's gold ban on his blog 10 days before Satoshi registered the bitcoin.org domain, stating:
+Captivatingly, Szabo mentioned FDR's gold ban on his blog 10 days before Satoshi registered Bitcoin.org, stating:

 "Due to personal cash flow needs, I am selling some of my collection.
 Nobody is printing any more of this kind of money and it is a great hedge against inflation.
 As a collectible it is subject to less political risk than gold (recall FDR's confiscation of gold in the U.S., for example)..."